 - Visit LittleLeague.org/Rules for information on significant changes for the 2021 season and the latest information on updates rules, regulations, and policies.
 Additional information regarding player eligibility can be found here.

-- Please note that Uniform and patch requirements (Rule 1.11) will not apply for the 2021 season.
+- Please note that Uniform and patch requirements (Rule 1.11) will not apply for the 2021 regular season.
 Conventional uniforms, which do not match nor meet patch requirements, can be worn for the 2021 regular season.
 Patches will still be required for Little League International Tournament games.